Silas H. Stringham: Early career

+Mexican-American War

 In late 1846 he was placed in command of the ship of the line Ohio, and during the Mexican–American War took part in the bombardment of Vera Cruz as it was besieged by troops under General Winfield Scott.
 For a short time afterwards he commanded the Brazil Squadron, but in 1851 took charge of the Gosport Navy Yard.
 Between 1852 and 1855 he commanded the Mediterranean Squadron, his flagship being the frigate Cumberland.
 He then returned to Gosport, where he remained till 1859.

+American Civil War

+In March and April, 1861, Stringham was Chief, Organization Office, U.S. Navy.
+He took command of the USS Minnesota in April 1861.

-On the outbreak of the Civil War in April 1861, he was appointed Flag officer of the Atlantic Blockading Squadron.
+He was Flag officer of the Atlantic Blockading Squadron from June 8, 1861 to September 18, 1861.
 In August he was sent with troops under General Benjamin F. Butler, to capture two coastal forts near Cape Hatteras.
 In the ensuing battle, the fortifications were captured without loss, though not without some difficulty owing to the weather, and the fleet returned to Fort Monroe to general acclaim.

-However this soon give way to criticism of Stringham for not taking his ships closer in, and continuing to attack along the coast.
+Soon after the return of the Battle of Hatteras Inlet Batteries, acclaim for Strigham's performance gave way to criticism of Stringham for not taking his ships closer in, and continuing to attack along the coast.
 The fact that his ships drew too much water to enter the shallow coastal waters, and that he had been directly ordered to return immediately, eventually emerged, but apparently too late to soothe his irritation, as the next month, at his own request, he was relieved of his command.
+He was placed on the retired list on December 21, 1861.

+Strigham served as Chairman of the Board to Examine the Robert I. Stevens Battery I, from November 1, 1861 to December 24, 1861.

-As some small compensation on August 1, 1862 he was promoted to the rank of rear admiral on the retired list.
+As some small compensation on August 1, 1862 he was promoted to the rank of rear admiral on the retired list to rank from July 16, 1862.

+Strigham served as Chairman of the Navy Yard Site Selection Board from August 12, 1862 to October 24, 1862.

+On February 7, 1863, Stringham received the Thanks of Congress, presented "to Rear Admiral Silas H. Stringham, now on the retired list, for distinguished services in the capture of Forts Hatteras and Clark".

 Though no longer on active duty, Stringham served as commandant of the Boston Navy Yard, 1864–66, and as port admiral of New York in 1870.

+Later life

-Rear Admiral Stringham died in Brooklyn, New York, and was buried at Green-Wood Cemetery, Brooklyn.
+Stringham died in Brooklyn, New York.
+He was buried at Green Wood Cemetery, Brooklyn, New York.

+Legacy

 Two Navy ships have been named USS Stringham in his honor.